TechnicalPursuit/TIBET/README.md

 The TIBET CLI, TIBET Server, TIBET Workflow System and other server-side components are **fully-supported on MacOS and common Linux variants**.

-TIBET's command line and server components are **being ported to Windows**.
-In the meantime we recommend using Docker or similar container technology if you are a Windows-based developer.
+For Windows we recommend using Docker or similar container technology.
 Pre-built Docker images are available now.
-See above.
+Native Windows support is being considered but has no release date planned. <a href="http://www.technicalpursuit.com/contact.xhtml">Contact us</a> if you require native Windows server or CLI components.

 ###### TIBET Client / Sherpa